zeux/meshoptimizer/README.md

 }
 ```

 After generating the meshlet data, it's possible to generate extra data for each meshlet that can be saved and used at runtime to perform cluster culling, where each meshlet can be discarded if it's guaranteed to be invisible.
-To generate the data, `meshlet_computeMeshletBounds` can be used:
+To generate the data, `meshopt_computeMeshletBounds` can be used:

 ```c++
 meshopt_Bounds bounds = meshopt_computeMeshletBounds(&meshlet_vertices[m.vertex_offset], &meshlet_triangles[m.triangle_offset],